acstud/lab1/README.md

 many master courses.
 If you miss any of them, it is recommended to learn them as soon as possible.

-## Can I fork this repository as a student?

-Answer: __do not fork it (publicly)__

-#### Why not?
-This is rediculous!

-According to examination rules and regulations, if you made it possible to commit fraud, you are partially responsible.
-Therefore, if you fork this repository publicly and you commit changes to it, and other students plagiarize from your repository, you are partially responsible for the fraud.

-We didn't make those rules, but let's respect them to not get into trouble!

 ### Help!
 I cannot C/C++!
 If you have never written applications using C/C++, it is highly likely that you will find this course too difficult to complete.
 You might want to take